Ramification conjecture and Hirzebruch's property of line arrangements: More questions and observations

 The following two observations give a link between the above results and Question~\ref{quest:generalized}.

-It turns out that if $\mathcal{P}_n$ is a sequence of 2-dimensional spherical polyhedral spaces with exactly 3 singular points that approach $\SS^2$ in the sense of Gromov--Hausdorff then the limit position of singular points on $\SS^2$ satisfies (\ref{charney-davis-S2}).
+It turns out that if $\mathcal{P}_n$ is a sequence of two-dimensional spherical polyhedral spaces with exactly three singular points that approach $\mathbb{S}^2$ in the sense of Gromov--Hausdorff then the limit position of singular points on $\mathbb{S}^2$ satisfies (\ref{charney-davis-S2}).

-With a bit more work one can show a similar statement holds in the 3-dimensional case.
-More precisely, let $\mathcal{P}_n$ be a sequence of 3-dimensional spherical polyhedral spaces with the singular locus formed by exactly 3 circles.
-If $\mathcal{P}_n$ approaches $\SS^3$ in the sense of Gromov--Hausdorff then the limit position of singular locus satisfies (\ref{charney-davis-S3}).
+With a bit more work one can show a similar statement holds in the three-dimensional case.
+More precisely, let $\mathcal{P}_n$ be a sequence of three-dimensional spherical polyhedral spaces with the singular locus formed by exactly three circles.
+If $\mathcal{P}_n$ approaches $\mathbb{S}^3$ in the sense of Gromov--Hausdorff then the limit position of singular locus satisfies (\ref{charney-davis-S3}).

 We finish the discussion with one more conjecture.

 \begin{thm}{Conjecture} Let $\mathcal H$ be a complex hyperplane arrangement in $\CC^m$ .
 Then $\Ram_{\mathcal H} \CC^m$ is $\CAT[0]$ if and only if the following condition holds.